Thelymitra aemula: Taxonomy and naming

 Thelymitra aemula was first formally described in 1919 by Thomas Frederic Cheeseman from a plant collected near Birkdale and the description was published in Transactions and Proceedings of the New Zealand Institute.
 The specific epithet (aemula) is Latin word meaning "emulating" or "rivalling".

 Distribution and habitat

-The gumland sun orchid grows in sparsely vegetated places in small colonies between Waikato and the tip of the North Island.
+Gumland sun orchid grows in sparsely vegetated places in small colonies between Waikato and the tip of the North Island.